Chinese Pavilion at Drottningholm: Interior

 The royal court's chief supervisor, Jean Eric Rehn, led the interior design work.
 The architecture is essentially rococo and was intended to have an exotic character, containing Chinese elements, which were considered the height of fashion at the time.

-The rooms of the Pavilion are full of luxury items brought to Sweden from China by the Swedish East India Company: porcelain, silk, lacquers, etc. China had become a mythic land, a paradise, a fascination, to Swedes and every nobleman wanted to have a Chinese room or just some objects to get a glimpse of this fabled, but to Europeans, forbidden land.
+The rooms of the pavilion are full of luxury items brought to Sweden from China by the Swedish East India Company: porcelain, silk, lacquers, etc. China had become a mythic land, a paradise, a fascination, to Swedes and every nobleman wanted to have a Chinese room or just some objects to get a glimpse of this fabled, but to Europeans, forbidden land.

 The walls in the Yellow Room are covered with Chinese lacquered panels, at the time a fascinating technique since no parallel craft existed in Europe.
 The panels depict relations between Asia and Europe in the 1700s.
 The motifs are scenes from Canton (now known as Guangzhou) by the Pearl River and the European Thirteen Factories separated from the city by double walls.

 Exterior and garden

 The wings are connected to the main building by a series of curved rooms.
-Lacquer-red walls used for the facade and the sculptural ornamentation show good knowledge of Chinese buildings, but the structure of the building is characterized as clearly European.
+Lacquer-red walls used for the façade and the sculptural ornamentation show good knowledge of Chinese buildings, but the structure of the building is characterized as clearly European.
 The interior is among the foremost in Swedish Rococo design.

 There are four houses, also in Chinese style, just north of the pavilion.
 The east one, northeast of the pavilion, is called The Billiard.
 It used to house a billiard table which is now gone.
-Instead, two of King Adolf Fredericks lathes are on display together with tools from the lathe chamber.
+Instead, two of King Adolf Frederick's lathes are on display together with tools from the lathe chamber.
 The house to the west, northwest of the pavilion, is known as The Silver Chamber.

 A bit further north, resting on a high base, is the Adolf Frederick's Studio (to the right) and the Confidence (to the left).
 The Confidence is a dining room building where the tables (dining and serving table) are fixed on a lift device.
 The tables were set on the floor below the royal dining room and on a given signal they were hoisted up through the floor.
 This meant that the royals could eat their dinner without the presence of servants, en confidence (French for "in confidence").
 North of The Confidence is the old kitchen.
 As of 1957 it houses a café in the summers.
 In the park east of the Chinese Pavilion is a pagoda-like gazebo called The Volière (French for aviary).

 The Pavilion underwent exterior renovations in 1927–1928, 1943–1955 and an interior in 1959–1968.
 Another thorough restoration of the exterior was made in 1989–1996.